exakat/exakat/docs/Development.rst

 * CodeLength : report the length of the string that represents the code

+* CollectArguments : Collect all arguments names, by their 'code' property, and store them in a variable (an array), named after the passed argument.
+Void arguments are skipped, and the final array may be empty, in case of no arguments.

 * CollectContainers : Docs for CollectContainers

 * CollectExtends : Docs for CollectExtends

 * CollectImplements : Docs for CollectImplements

+* CollectMethods : Collect all methods names, by their lowercase 'lccode' property, and store them in a variable (an array), named after the passed argument.The final array may be empty, in case of no methods.

 * CollectTraits : Collect all the used traits from the current class or anonymous class, into the 'variable'.
 This will be a list of traits.